madajaju/edgemere/docs/workflows/DevelopapplicationProcess.md

 ---
 # Develop application Process

-This process describes how t odevelop an application in the Edgemere system
+This workflow describes the development process of an application from the initial state to the deployment using the Edgemere system.
+The process includes the creation of the application in the Edgemere environment, the development of codes by the Application Developer, the process of checking the codes into the Repository, and the build testing phase.
+If the build test is passed, the application is deployed to the production environment by the DevOps Engineer.

 ![Workflow Diagram](./DevelopapplicationProcess.png)

 ## Activities

+* Init - Start monitoring of a particular physical asset.
+* Adjust Controls - Allows the actor to adjust controls of the physical asset based on the monitoring feedback.
-* Init - Initial state for the workflow
+* Configure Alerts for Asset - Set up alerts for the asset using threshold values for telemetry.
-* [Create Application](scenario-CreateApplication) - Create an application to be developed in the edgemere architecture
-* Write Code - The Application Developer Write Codes for the application
-* Check In Code - The Application Developer Checks Code into the Repository
-* Application Build Process - Process to build and test the application
-* [Deploy Application](scenario-DeployApplication) - Deploy Application to the Production Environment
+* Monitor QoS - Monitor the Quality of Service (QoS) values for the asset and trigger alerts when they exceed thresholds.
+* Poll Asset Status - Periodically check the status of the physical asset to ensure it is operating as expected.